hswitte/book3/src/hackathons/business-location/index.md

 7. Are there any 3-star -or-less establishments within 2 kilometers?

+	You don't want highly-rated competition nearby.

 8. Are there any low price-range (1) restaurants within 2 kilometers?
 (Heather)

+	Diners are inexpensive establishments, so you want to be near other inexpensive establishments

 9. Are there any thrift stores within 2 kilometers?

+	Thrift stores and diners go hand-in-hand.

 10. Are there any colleges/universities within 2 kilometers?